 As was the case in many colonies, the colonists prospered while the local populations, as well as Mestizos (people who were of mixed Spanish and indigenous descent), received poor treatment.
 Forced labour became the order of the day resulting in many uprisings.
 To counter such unrest, the Spanish ruling elite opted to bring in slaves from Africa to work the cocoa and sugar plantains and the African influence is still felt today.

-Spanish rule in Ecuador lasted until the 19th century, when in 1822, Simón Bolívar overthrew the colonists.
-The years after independence where characterised by political warfare between Liberals and Conservatives.
-Throughout the 20th century, power shifts in Ecuador were constant and the country experienced almost as many military as civilian periods of rule.
-However, where Ecuador differs from other Latin American countries is in the fact that it never saw the bloodshed or brutal dictatorships that its neighbours experienced.
+Spanish rule in Ecuador lasted until the 19th century when in 1822, Simón Bolívar overthrew the colonists.
+The years after independence were characterized by political warfare between Liberals and Conservatives.
+Throughout the 20th century, power shifts in Ecuador were constant and the country experienced almost as many militaries as civilian periods of rule.
+However, where Ecuador differs from other Latin American countries in the fact that it never saw the bloodshed or brutal dictatorships that its neighbours experienced.
 The decade between 1930 to 1940 was one of particular political upheaval as seventeen different presidents attempted to lead the country, none of which completed his term.
-Discovery of oil in the 1970s should have signaled a great deal of prosperity for the country, instead the wealth was largely squandered and the lives of the average Ecuadorian remained unchanged.
+The Discovery of oil in the 1970s should have signaled a great deal of prosperity for the country, instead, the wealth was largely squandered and the lives of the average Ecuadorian remained unchanged.

 In 1979, Ecuador’s most recent period of democracy occurred when President Jaime Roldós Aguilera was elected.
 However, the following decades endured power shifts between the left and the right which continued into the new century.
 In 2013, an unprecedented event in the country’s history occurred when President Rafael Correa was sworn in for a third term.
 Correa has remained popular amongst the people of Ecuador and his administration has succeeded in reducing the high levels of poverty in the country as well as reducing unemployment.